CollectiveGood/collective-good-team-a/README.md

 ### Backend Setup

-Open a terminal in the `backend` directory and run `npm install` to install necessary dependencies create a file called `.env` and insert `DATABASE_URL="{database_url}"`, to a postgres database create a file called `.key` and insert the provided JSON key run `npm run onboard` to generate the prismaClient and types run `npm start`.
+1. Open a terminal in the `backend` directory and
+2. Run `npm install` to install necessary dependencies
+3. Create a file called `.env` and insert `DATABASE_URL="{database_url}"`, to a postgres database
+4. Create a file called `.key` and insert the provided JSON key
+5. Run `npm run onboard` to generate the Prisma client and types
+6. Run `npm start`.
 This will load the backend server and the terminal should say something like "Server is running on port 3000".
 Navigate to Postman to view the endpoints.

 ### Frontend Setup